Back to School & Self-Care: Time-Saving Tips for Busy Parents and Kids

 1. Create a Weekly Family Calendar

 Start each week with a family calendar detailing all commitments, from school events to extracurricular activities.
 When everyone knows what to expect, planning your self-care becomes easier.
-You might find that a visual representation can help your family predict where they can support each other throughout the week.
-Color coding each persons activities can also be helpful for quick glances.
-This tool can be a family built system where once a month you all sit together and fill it out for a little team bonding.
-This is a great time to discuss ahead of time how to manage time for project deadlines, how to practice mindfulness, or even how stress can impact moods which affect the whole family.
+A visual representation can help your family predict where they can support each other throughout the week.
+Color-coding each person's activities can also be helpful for quick glances.
+This tool can be a family-built system where once a month, you all sit together and fill it out for a little team bonding.
+This is a great time to discuss how to manage time for project deadlines, practice mindfulness, or even how stress can impact moods, affecting the whole family.

 2. Have a Designated 'Self-Care Hour'

 Set aside a specific hour each week focused solely on self-care.
 This could involve anything from a soothing bubble bath to practicing meditation or even meal prepping nutritious smoothies for your busy mornings.
 Make it clear to your family that this time is for you, encouraging them to engage in quiet solo activities during that hour.
 Some great times would be after a Sunday house cleaning reset or during naptime.
-Of course life doesn't always go as planned or follow our well laid out calendars so maybe this looks a bit different for you.
-If you are a single parent maybe modeling to your kids coping skills and self-care time as one so they can connect how self-soothing activities can help regulate our emotions.
-Maybe an hour is too long.
-Try 10 minutes a day or 30 minutes every other day.
+Of course, life doesn't always go as planned or follow our well-laid-out calendars, so maybe this looks a bit different for you.
+If you are a single parent, consider modeling coping skills and self-care time as one, so your kids can connect how self-soothing activities can help regulate emotions.
+If an hour feels too long, try 10 minutes a day or 30 minutes every other day.
 Whatever works for you and your family.

 Engage Kids in Self-Care